 The MagSafe charger delivers 15W of power to your iPhone 12, iPhone 12 Pro or iPhone 12 Pro Max, which is double the speed of most 7.5W chargers.
 However, the iPhone 12 mini is limited to 12W with MagSafe.

 Apple's MagSafe charger is also compatible with AirPods Pro and the AirPods with wireless charging case.
-Just keep in mind that you'll need to buy a 20W USB-C power adapter if you don't already have one ($19) for the best results.
+It's definitely the best wireless charger for Apple fans; just keep in mind that you'll need to buy a 20W USB-C power adapter if you don't already have one ($19) for the best results.

 The Logitech Powered 3-in-1 Dock is the best wireless charger for those who are juggling an iPhone, AirPods or AirPods Pro and an Apple Watch.
 This device supports all three at once, so you can just drop these devices on the dock and just start charging.